The New World Record Bass...

 A tie with George Perry!?
 Look at it this way... it only takes half an ounce to win a bass tournament.
 So why shouldn't Manabu Kurita stand alone as the world record bass holder?

-It's now official.
-Kurita is now a share holder with George Perry for the world record, tied at 22 pounds and 4 ounces according to the IGFA.
+***UPDATE: Since the initial writing of this article, it's has become certified.
+Kurita is officially a share holder with George Perry for the world record, tied at 22 pounds and 4 ounces, according to the IGFA.

 Some of the above mentioned is credited to the findings of